brweber2/macros101/README.txt

 (function-name arg1 arg3)

-2) Same thing, but only the odd parameters.
+2) Same thing as number one, but only the odd parameters.

 Example:
                             1   2    3    4    5